Risk-averse learning with delayed feedback: Main result

 \subsection{One-point risk-averse learning}

-Given the difficulty of estimating the CVaR gradient from only one sample, we aggregate multiple function value samples to perform the estimation.
-The sampling strategy \cite{wang2022zeroth} is given by $m_t = \phi(t)$, which satisfies
+Given the difficulty of estimating the CVaR gradient with only one single sample, we sample multiple stochastic costs to perform the estimation at each iteration.
+Denote $m_t$ as the sampling number at time slot $t$.
+Let the sampling number $m_t $ satisfy

+where $a, c>0$ are tuning parameters.
+An example of the sampling policy that satisfies \eqref{eq:sampling requirement} is provided in \cite{wang2022zeroth}, which is given as

-with the tuning parameters $a, c>0$.
-The total sampling number over the iteration horizon $T$ increases with $a$.
+where $b>0$ is the tuning parameter.
+In \eqref{eq:sampling requirement} and \eqref{eq:sampling example}, the total sampling number over the iteration horizon $T$ increases with $a$.
 At each time slot, we query the stochastic cost for $m_t$ times under the perturbed action and obtain $J(\hat{x}_t,\xi^i),~i=1,\ldots,m_t$.
-We assume that the samples queried at each time step are grouped together and experience the same delay.
+We assume that the samples queried within the same time slot are collected as one batch.
 At time slot $t$, the learner receives